Changing Object's Shape

 To activate the Fusion tool, click on the Fusion icon in the Tools panel.

 The tool operates on selected objects only.
-You must select two or more of them.
 While the Fusion tool is activated, you can press Cmd-Shift to temporarily switch to the Move tool in order to select more objects or deselect some of them.
-In fact, Cmd-Shift switches to either Move or Selection tool depending on which of them was active most recently.
+In fact, Cmd switches to either Move or Selection tool depending on which of them was active most recently.
+We additionally press Shift to select or deselect objects.

 Controls of the Fusion Tool